-Hence, provisional EWM figures are published 8 months after the end of the winter period and 4 months after the end of the non-winter period; and final EWM figures are released 20 months after the end of the winter period and 16 months after the end of the non-winter period.
+Hence, provisional EWM figures are published eight months after the end of the winter period and four months after the end of the non-winter period; and final EWM figures are released 20 months after the end of the winter period and 16 months after the end of the non-winter period.

-The provisional release date of the statistical bulletin on excess winter mortality is announced in the GOV.UK statistical release calendar up to a year in advance.
+The provisional release date of the statistical bulletin on EWM is announced in the GOV.UK statistical release calendar.

-All ONS mortality data come from information collected when a death is certified and registered.
+All Office for National Statistics (ONS) mortality data come from information collected when a death is certified and registered.
 We code all of the causes mentioned on a death certificate using the International Statistical Classification of Diseases and Related Health Problems, Tenth Revision (ICD-10).
 From all of the causes mentioned, an underlying cause of death is selected using ICD coding rules.
-Deaths which are certified by a doctor are coded using the automated cause coding system (known as PCACCS).

-Most deaths (around 95%) are registered within 1 month of the date of occurrence, although violent or unexpected deaths, which need further investigation from a coroner, can take much longer.
-So that timely EWM figures can be produced, we generate a special mortality dataset in September for deaths that were registered by this month, but which occurred up to the end of July.
+Most deaths (around 95%) are registered within one month of the date of occurrence, although violent or unexpected deaths, which need further investigation from a coroner, can take much longer.

-The excess winter mortality bulletin is created using death occurrence data.
-These are part of the national mortality database for England and Wales, which is held by ONS.
+The Excess winter mortality bulletin is created using death occurrence data.
+These are part of the national mortality database for England and Wales, which is held by the ONS.
 The death occurrences database is updated each year to include the previous year’s final figures.

-As this special mortality dataset is provisional, deaths that are registered because they were referred to a coroner or an inquest was held may not be included in the extract if they were registered after September, even if the death occurred between January and July.
-This means that the figures contained in the dataset would understate the true number.
+As this special mortality dataset is provisional, deaths that are registered because they were referred to a coroner or an inquest was held may not be included in the extract if they were registered after October, even if the death occurred between January and July.
+This means that the figures contained in the dataset would underestimate the true number.

 Final EWM figures are calculated using all final data for the previous winter.
 They are rounded to the nearest 10 and are broken down by underlying cause of death, age and sex.
 Final EWM figures are also available for local areas.